 Please include the name of the course as well as the meeting time and place for the class.
 He will assign a Student Consultant.
 You're also welcome to request a specific student to work with you.
 The student will contact you to discuss your expectations and desires.
 They will then carry out your desired activity.
 Afterward, they will write up a report or meet with you to discuss their findings according to the service you've had them perform.
 While professional development training can be helpful, it can be difficult to apply back to your teaching.

-The number of trained student consults is currently somewhat limited, so please respond soon to schedule a student consultant.
 The following three-minute video shows some BYU-Idaho faculty talking about their experience with the SCOT program.